“Triagonal’s innovation, creativity and understanding of human behaviour gives them a unique ability to deliver outstanding wayfinding solutions”

 Philip Weake, CEO, Compass International Media

-Our systematic yet flexible design process revolves around accommodating the needs of the users and creating value for all stakeholders through research, analysis and design.
-As a result, we ensure that the wayfinding signage solutions we design are tailored to the specific space and client, rather than being standardised solutions, forced to fit.
+Our systematic, yet flexible, design process evolves around accommodating the diverse needs of users, whilst creating value for all stakeholders through research, analysis and design.
+As a result, we ensure our wayfinding signage solutions are tailored to the specific environment and the client’s needs, rather than just being standard solutions.

-Teaming up with partner organizations who – just like Triagonal – are renowned experts within their respective fields vouches for the most qualified and comprehensive solutions.
+Teaming up with partner organizations, which are – just like Triagonal – well-known experts in their fields, vouches for the most qualified and exhaustive solutions.

-Therefore, we have joined forces with local and international partners all over the world.
-Ranging from some of the world’s most acclaimed companies like:
+Therefore, we have joined forces with local and international partners from every field.
+All of which are from some of the world’s most acclaimed companies within the fields of:

-As acutely aware as we are of the specific, yet extremely important space in the value-chain that we occupy, as humble and respectful we aim to be when it comes to the expertise and contributions of all its other components.
+As acutely aware as we are of the specific, yet extremely important place in the value chain we occupy, as humble and respectful we aim to be when it comes to the expertise and contributions of all its other components.

-Our approach to wayfinding design is user-centred and purpose-driven, and also draws on principles such as spatial problem solving, studies of cognitive processes and behavioural design.
-Our aim is to design wayfinding systems that not only support the users, but truly empower them to easily and effectively find their way.
+Our approach to wayfinding design is user-centred and purpose-driven and draws on principles such as spatial problem solving, studies of cognitive processes and behavioural design.
+Our aim is to design wayfinding systems that not only support the users, but, indeed, empower them to find their ways easily and effectively.

 Exploring the users’ objectives, motivations and behaviour within a given space is of crucial importance when designing wayfinding.
-It is essential for us to understand both the users and the environment in which they navigate in order to design strategic wayfinding solutions that add value for you and your organisation.
+It is essential for us to understand both the users and the environment in which they navigate in order to design strategic wayfinding solutions that add value for our customers and their organisations.